Why are you exercising, really?

 We grew up believing aging meant a gradual downhill deterioration and weakness after age 50.
 We saw our aging relatives struggle with significant bouts of illness that further weakened and aged them until they died.
 No wonder so many of are afraid to get old!
 Is this how it has to be for us?

 The new science of aging shows that the old ideas about aging don’t have to apply to us.
-We can vastly improve our lives in the second half of life IF we exercise.
+We can vastly improve our lives in the second half of life IF we exercise daily.
 Here’s what the science says:

 Over 50% of all disease and injuries can be ELIMINATED in the last third of life by adopting an active lifestyle.*